 Affirmative action originally came about in response to the Civil Rights Movement of the 1960’s.
 This was meant to eliminate race and gender discrimination from education and the workplace, yet many see affirmative action as a policy contributing to reverse-racism.
-With racial tensions escalating today, the affirmative action debate has been sparked anew.
+In fact, since the 1970s, the constitutionality and legality of affirmative action programs have continually been challenged and ten states have banned affirmative action programs.
+With racial tensions escalating today in America, the affirmative action debate has been sparked anew.
 Does affirmative action protect the disadvantaged, or is it a veiled conduit for other kinds of discrimination?

-Here are three reasons why affirmative action is racist, and three reasons why not.
+Here are three reasons why affirmative action is racist, and three reasons why it is not.

 Affirmative action is reverse-racist

 Makes the wrong assumptions

 Affirmative action favors non-whites on the faulty assumption that every white person is well-off, and every person of color is poor.
 Empirical findings from the Hoover Institution support the claim that this policy around the world actually helps upper- and middle-class people from minority backgrounds rather than in the general population.
 In the context of higher education, this neither aids the disadvantaged towards whom affirmative action was intended, nor equally favors the applications of poor white applicants.
 To truly even the academic playing field, university admissions preferences should be given on the basis of disadvantage – not on the basis of race.